 27) What about my daily medications before surgery?
 In general you will be allowed to take most of your daily medications.
 Medications that thin the blood such as ibuprofen, vitamin E, and herbal supplements need to be stopped two weeks before surgery.
 You can continue to take a multivitamin.
 Aspirin needs to be stopped three weeks before surgery.
 Dr. Lopez will provide a “Medication List” that reviews all medications and supplements to avoid prior to surgery.

 28) Do I need any special prescriptions before surgery?
 Dr. Lopez will generally give you a prescription for an antibiotic, a pain medicine, antibiotic ointment, as well as an anti-swelling medication.
-Dr. Lopez does prefer patients to start Arnica, a natural herbal substance, the day before surgery on order to minimize bruising.
-He also asks you to start Vitamin C before surgery.
+We do prefer patients to start Arnica, a natural herbal substance, the day before surgery on order to minimize bruising.
+We also asks you to start Vitamin C before surgery.
 You will also be placed on an antiviral medication to start the day before your surgery.

 LASER RESURFACING POSTOPERATIVE INSTRUCTIONS